 Application fee waivers are available to applicants who participated in select graduate preparation programs.
 A full listing may be found on the Office of Graduate Studies website: https://grad.ucdavis.edu/prospective-students/admissions-application/steps-applying.

 The application fee is US$105.00 for domestic applicants, or US$125.00 for international applicants.
 We do not review any application until the application fee has been received.
-The application fee can be paid by credit card or e-check at the time the online application is submitted.
+The application fee can be paid by credit card at the time the online application is submitted.
 The fee is non-refundable.

 The Statement of Purpose should showcase your preparation and motivation for graduate school, your interests, specializations, and career goals, as well as your fit for graduate study in the Materials Science and Engineering Department.
 This essay is limited to 4,000 characters (including spaces).
 For further information on crafting a personal statement, please visit the Office of Graduate Studies website: https://grad.ucdavis.edu/admissions/admission-requirements/statement-purpose-personal-history-and-diversity-statement.